 We have developed a multi-media resource that we envision will become a widely available tool for preventing and managing the causes and consequences of cardiovascular diseases in pregnancy and postpartum in Africa.
 We propose to distribute this resource widely to healthcare providers who manage pregnant women.

-This project was initiated by Prof Karen Sliwa, together with the collective expertise of Prof John Anthony (Department of Obstetrics and Gynaecology, Groote Schuur Hospital), Dr Friedrich Thienemann (IIDMM, University of Cape Town) and Christian Diederichs (Integerafrica).
-It is supported by Prof D Levitt (NHLBI-funded NCD Centre of Excellence at the University of Cape Town) and Dr Vash Mungal-Singh (Heart and Stroke Foundation) and others.
-This project received funding from the Medtronic Foundation USA (2011-2013)
+This project was initiated by Prof Karen Sliwa, together with the collective expertise of Prof John Anthony (Department of Obstetrics and Gynaecology, Groote Schuur Hospital), Dr Friedrich Thienemann (University of Cape Town) and Christian Diederichs (Integerafrica).
+This project received funding from the Medtronic Foundation USA (2011-2015)

 - See more at: http://www.hatter.uct.ac.za/icra/research/cardiac-disease#sthash.zEsgn1PQ.dpuf